 After the FAFSA is received by the Office of Student Financial Aid, additional information specific to the individual student may be requested.
 (For example, a student who has worked full-time and is terminating employment will receive a form requesting additional information about the current year’s expected income).
-When all application materials are received Federal loans are certified, and the student is notified.
+After all application materials are received, Federal loans will be certified, and the student will be notified.
 This notification process typically begins mid to late June.

-International Student Loan Options
+International Student Loans

 The Smith School is not responsible for, affiliated with, or endorses companies or organizations listed.